joehot200/RDTTrades/README.md

 "Time Received (Github)" = Zapier timestamp (trade sent to github from gmail).

-Raw trades (trades folder) are copied into trades.json.
+Raw trades (trades folder) are compiled into trades.json.